Paradise Elementary Parent Involvement Policy

 Paradise Elementary will hold a meeting during the first six weeks of the new school year for all parents.
 At that meeting the Title I program will be described, the Parental Involvement Policy will be distributed and reviewed, and opportunities for parental participation will be explained.
 Parent volunteers will be recruited to serve on the district or campus Advisory Committee.

-Since the goal of Paradise Elementary is student success, the expectations for school performance, individual student assessments, and grade level curriculum will be provided in a format parents can understand.
+Since the goal of Paradise Elementary is student success, the expectations for school performance, individual student assessments, and grade level curriculum, will be provided in a format parents can understand.

 Parents will be advised that the effectiveness of the Parental Involvement Program will be evaluated annually and the policy will be revised to meet the needs of the students, school, parents, and community.